Convergence in divergent series related to perturbation methods using continued exponential and Shanks transformations

 (in atomic units (a.u.)) where Z is the nuclear charge.
 Accurate coefficients for this perturbation series were obtained by Hylleraas-Knight-Scherr variational perturbation method \cite{PhysRevA.41.1247}.
-401 coefficients were used to compute ground-state energy of He atom as $-2.903 724 377 034 1167$ with precision of 30 decimal places.
-We convert this perturbation series into a continued exponential with same precision.
-The coefficients $a_i$ are obtained by expanding the continued exponential as a Taylor series, and relating them with the coefficients of the perturbation series up to order $i = 9$.
+401 coefficients were used to compute the ground-state energy of the He atom as $-2.903 724 377 034 1167$ with precision of 30 decimal places.
+We convert this perturbation series into a continued exponential with the same precision.
+The coefficients $a_i$ are obtained by expanding the continued exponential as a Taylor series, and relating them to the coefficients of the perturbation series up to order $i = 9$.

 Expanding any continued exponential as Taylor series and relating at each order of perturbation parameter $\lambda$ with a general power series we get